vuejs/docs/src/guide/components/props.md

       // a factory function.
 The function receives the raw
       // props received by the component as the argument. default(rawProps) {
-        // default function receives the raw props object as argument return { message: 'hello' }
+        return { message: 'hello' }
       }
     },